 Like it or not, being present on social media as a business is as important as having a good website, sending mail campaigns or advertising on Google.
 Whilst it is a vital cog in your marketing plan, the social platforms you use, or how often you post, will vary from business to business.

 This month I want to unpack Facebook.
 With almost 2 billion active users a month, Facebook is currently the largest, most widely used platform.
-56 million users on Facebook are aged 35-44, however it is still used by all ages.
+56 million users on Facebook are aged 35-44, however, it is still used by all ages.

 This year, the number of Facebook groups has grown experientially.
-These groups are usually geographical or interest based.
-They can be public or private, and can encourage members to comment, share and provide support.
+These groups are usually geographical or interest-based.
+They can be public or private and can encourage members to comment, share and provide support.
 Having looked at my own profile, I was shocked to discover that I am part of 69 groups!
-Some are not active any more, but it certainly feels more personal than a business page.
+Some are not active anymore, but it certainly feels more personal than a business page.

 A private Facebook group can provide an incentive for prospective customers to connect, without any obligation to buy, or provide support to those who have signed up.
-For example, I am part of a local business group who offer the option to join a private Facebook group.
+For example, I am part of a local business group that offer the option to join a private Facebook group.
 Instead of sending out numerous emails that are sometimes missed, a group can be an easy way to communicate news, offers and events straight to the individual.

 Once you have joined a group, it is also now possible to share a post from a business page, rather than from your personal profile.

 Facebook Business Pages

 Being visible as a page is far more difficult than it used to be.
 Quite often, to get noticed you need to boost or promote your posts and then make sure they are seen by your target audience.
 Having said that, is it not expensive and can really help.